travis-tyler/fake_news_project/README.md

 # Fake News Tracker / Detection

 ## Project Overview
-Our topic is to analysis of fake news articles which recently has become a tremendous attiontion in the news media outlets.
+Our topic is to analysis of fake news articles which recently has become a tremendous attention in the news media outlets.
 We will be comparing websites against lists of labeled fake news sources using Machine Learning approach.
 For our project, we will also use Natural Language Processing to detect fake news directly, based on the text content in the news articles from different